kotsun32/Law-Ai-Advisor-/README.md

 Create a follow up linkedin article and video demo breaking down the pipeline.

 V2:
-Create an ensamble pipelline with multiple LLM checking each other.
+Create an ensemble pipelline with multiple LLM checking each other.
 Claude 3.5, ChatGPT 4o, Gemeni 1.5 Pro, Llama 3.
 Grouping the output together to help eliminiate Hallucinations.